 - work-related expenses, etc.

-It can take time to complete an ODSP application, so you may decide to apply for Ontario Works (OW) because OW appliations can be processed more quickly so you may receive some benefits while waiting for your ODSP application to be processed.
+It can take time to complete an ODSP application, so you may decide to apply for Ontario Works (OW) because OW applications can be processed more quickly so you may receive some benefits while waiting for your ODSP application to be processed.
 You can make your ODSP application through the OW office.
-For more information about OW, please see our Ontario Works (OW) Areas of Law page.
+You may also be able to receive prescription drug coverage from OW while your ODSP application is processed.
+For more information about OW, please see our Ontario Works (OW) page.

 If you are receiving ODSP or OW, you must inform ODSP or OW about changes in your situation and changes for everyone else in your benefit unit that might affect your eligibility, including:

 - change of address

 - hospitalization or if you are staying somewhere else

 - absence from Ontario (there are different rules for ODSP and OW, so you should get legal advice right away before you make any plan to leave Ontario), or

 - any other change that might affect your ODSP or OW eligibility.

 If you are living with HIV in Ontario and have questions about ODSP, please contact us right away for free legal advice.
 If you live in Ontario, you can contact your local community legal clinic: www.legalaid.on.ca/clinics